CelliesProjects/aquacontrol32/README.md

 <br>To be on the safe side, I use a BC547 transistor (and a 330R resistor) between the ESP32 pin and the LED connector on the tft board.
 <br>If you connect the LED directly to a ESP32 pin, connect it through a 330R resistor in series to prevent burning up your ESP32.

-#### Moon cycle night light:
+#### Lunar cycle night light:

-When enabled, the settings for the minimum levels in the channel section of the webinterface are effectively the maximum or full moon value.
+When enabled, the settings for the minimum levels in the channel section of the webinterface become the full moon light value.
 Can be disabled in `deviceSetup.h`. (set it to 0)

+The lunar images used in the web interface are rendered by Jay Tanner and licenced under the [Creative Commons Attribution-ShareAlike 3.0 license](docs/near_side_256x256x8/README.md).

+The lunar cycle library is adapted from code kindly licensed by Hugh from [voidware.com](http://www.voidware.com/).
+Thanks Hugh!

 #### SmartConfig: